Steve-Shambles/gambling_frenzy_timer/README.md

-                           Run this app when you first log in to a casino, click "Start Timer" and GFT will remind you after 57 mins (or choose your own time limit from the info 'menu at any time) to take
+                           Run this app when you first log in to a casino, click "Start Timer" and GFT will remind you after 57 mins (or choose your own time limit from the info menu at any time) to take
                            a break and avoid the hourly pop ups from the casino.

-                           Doing this may help you avoid
-                           getting flagged as a
-                           problem gambler, though most casinos interpret
+                           Doing this may help you to avoid getting flagged as a problem gambler, though most casinos interpret
                            the rules differently, some are less strict than others and some are just damn right facist about it.

-                           Tested on Windowes 7, but should work cross-platform.
+                           Tested on Windowes 7, but should work cross-platform though.

 ![Alt Text](https://github.com/Steve-Shambles/gambling_frenzy_timer/blob/main/01-gft_screenshot_start.png)